 The date you can choose depends on what tax has been overpaid and whose account you want the credit transferred to.

-For more information on the rules for working out the date the transfer is available, please refer to the tables on our website www.ird.govt.nz (keyword: credit transfers)
+For more information on the rules for working out the date the transfer is available, please refer to the tables on our website www.ird.govt.nz (search keywords: credit transfers).

 Requesting transfers on your return